 This guest cottage from Peachtree City, Georgia-based Our Town Plans has a front porch perfect for one, furnished with a rocking chair, side table and table lamp that turns it into an alfresco reading room.Continue to 20 of 46 below.

 This front porch from Leanne Ford Interiors includes gold-toned front door hardware, warm sconce lighting, a natural woven door mat, and painted urns filled with oversize bouquets of dried flowers that add a burnished warmth to the all-white exterior.Continue to 21 of 46 below.

 A welcome sign and hello doormat reinforce the message that guests are invited to make themselves at home on this small front porch from Coffee, Pancakes & Dreams.Continue to 22 of 46 below.

 22 of 46

 Shades of Purple

-Blogger Kelly Rinzema from Lily Pad Cottage has a front porch with built-in banquettes on either side of the front door embellished with long body pillows covered in gray and white fabric to match the color scheme of her house.
-She uses the front porch as a starting point for seasonal decor.
-For this fall arrangement, she embraced the symmetry of the porch itself, flanking the walkway to the entrance with hydrangeas in shades of pink and purple as well as large planters full of kale and cabbage.Continue to 8 of 17 below.
+Blogger Kelly Rinzema from Lily Pad Cottage uses the front porch as a starting point for seasonal decor.
+For this fall arrangement, she embraced the symmetry of the porch itself, flanking the walkway to the entrance with hydrangeas in shades of pink and purple as well as large planters full of kale and cabbage.Continue to 23 of 46 below.